OpenDataDSL/documentation/docs/data/power-gas/_MIBGAS_NG_FUT.md

 ### Schedule

-End of day file is processed at around 23:00UTC a on business days.
+End of day file is processed at around 23:00 GMT a on business days.

 ### Sample File